Tertiary education: Effects

 Graduates of tertiary education are likely to have different worldviews and moral values than non-graduates.
 Graduates are also more likely to embrace cultural and ethnic diversity and express more positive views towards minority groups.
 For international relationships, graduates are more likely to favor openness, supporting policies like free trade, open borders, and more liberal policies regarding international migration.

-Tertiary education has been linked to increases in human capital and economic growth, as well as reductions in poverty.
+Tertiary education has been linked to increases in human capital, economic growth, and higher wages, as well as reductions in poverty.
 A 2025 study found evidence suggesting that those who attend college are less prone to indoctrination.
+Cost-benefit calculation indicate that government investment in higher education results in net fiscal benefits.

 Providers

 Alma Mater by Daniel Chester French, Columbia University.
 The alma mater, meaning "nourishing mother" in Latin, is one of the most enduring symbols of the university.
 The phrase was first used to describe the University of Bologna, Italy, founded in 1088.

-In the U.S., higher education is provided by universities, academies, colleges, seminaries, conservatories, and institutes of technology, and certain college-level institutions, including vocational schools, universities of applied sciences, trade schools, and other career-based colleges that award degrees.
-Tertiary education at a nondegree level is sometimes referred to as further education or continuing education as distinct from higher education.

-Higher education includes teaching, research, exacting applied work, as exists in medical schools and dental schools, and social services activities of universities.
+In the U.S., higher education is provided by universities, academies, colleges, seminaries, conservatories, institutes of technology, and certain college-level institutions, including vocational schools, universities of applied sciences, trade schools, and other career-based colleges that award degrees.
+Tertiary education at a non-degree level is sometimes referred to as further education or continuing education, as distinct from higher education.
+Higher education includes teaching; research; exacting applied work, as exists in medical schools and dental schools; and social service activities of universities.

-Within the realm of teaching, it includes both the undergraduate level, and beyond that, graduate-level (or postgraduate level).
+The realm of teaching includes both the undergraduate level and graduate level (or postgraduate level).
 The latter level of education is often referred to as graduate school, especially in North America.
-In addition to the skills that are specific to any particular degree, potential employers in any profession are looking for evidence of critical thinking and analytical reasoning skills, teamworking skills, information literacy, ethical judgment, decision-making skills, fluency in speaking and writing, problem solving skills, and a wide knowledge of liberal arts and sciences.
+In addition to the skills that are specific to any particular degree, employers are generally interested in critical thinking and analytical reasoning skills, teamworking skills, information literacy, ethical judgment, decision-making skills, fluency in speaking and writing, problem solving skills, and a wide knowledge of liberal arts and sciences.

 Credential evaluation

-Foreign tertiary degrees can be validated after credential evaluation, for example according to the Lisbon Recognition Convention.
+Foreign tertiary degrees can be validated after credential evaluation, such as according to the Lisbon Recognition Convention.